Dates of Program: May 08 – May 29, 2018 (Dates subject to change)

 - Travel to Kampala, Uganda

-- Interaction with GSU professors and professors at Makerere University in Kampala
+- Interact with faculty at prestigious Makerere University

 Because program size is limited, early application is strongly advised.
 Individual interviews may be scheduled with students upon receipt of application.